StianHaSu/IN3260-measuring-multi-hop-queuing-delay/Readme.md

   - [ ] 1400-200-100
   - [ ] 1400-300-100

+### Week 45
+Fixed all single hop graphs, added COMPRESS to all the signle hop graphs.

+### Week 46
+- [x] Add KDE to all single hop graphs
+- [ ] Test kmeans on multi hop, discarding decompression
+- [ ] Test KDE on multi hop with decompression
+- [ ] Test KDE on multi hop, discarding decompression (if with fails)

 # User guide for queueing delay measurement

 ## File names and naming convetions